geng-haoran/Simulately/docs/3_snippets/mujoco/getting-started.md

 # Getting Started

-Welcome to the Getting Started for using MuJoCo.
-In this guide, we will walk through the process of initializing the simulator, loading a groud, creating light and loading actors with SAPIEN API.
-The provided code snippets are adapted from the SAPIEN Docs to help you get started quickly.
+Welcome to the introductory guide on using MuJoCo.
+In this tutorial, we will guide you through the steps to initialize the simulator, load a world XML, simulate the world, and render it to your screen.
+The code snippets provided here are adapted from the MuJoCo Documentation to facilitate a quick start.

-## Initial the Simulator

-### Create a XML world description for MuJoCo scene
+### Building an XML World Description for a MuJoCo Scene

-Different from many simulators that favor using API function to create world, MuJoCo requires world description to be stored in a XML file.
-After loading the xml and begin simulation, you can not add or remove any objects into the scene.
-This is one drawback of MuJoCo simulation but is also its design choice to make it faster with pre-allocated data buffer.
+Unlike many simulators that prefer API functions to construct the world, MuJoCo necessitates the world description to be saved in an XML file.
+Once the XML is loaded and the simulation begins, you can't add or remove any objects in the scene.
+While this is a limitation of the MuJoCo simulation, it is also a design choice aimed at increasing speed through pre-allocated data buffers.

-To begin, we need to create a XML description, which contains only a box in the world.
-This box can move freely in the space when force applied.
+We'll start by creating an XML description, which only includes a box in the world.
+This box is capable of moving freely in space when a force is applied.

 ```python
 world_xml = r"""